 I was not too fond of regular expressions, considering them as a strange and mysterious beast.
 But lately, I've been forced to use all their powers, so I get used to them.

 From my experience, if you want to understand regular expressions, you have to find a good description, which I have found in O'Reilly's book "C# 3.0" by Joseph and Ben Albahari.
 An excellent chapter about regular expressions.

-- which returns true if regular expression was found in the source text (matched), or false, if wasn't.
+First, it has method test(string) - which returns true if it finds regular expression in the source text (matched) or false otherwise.

-- which extracts everything that is matched.
-It returns array of results.
+Second, it has method exec(string) - which extracts everything that is matched.
+It returns an array of results.

-By default it extracts all digits which look like phone numbers and formats them.
+By default, it extracts all digits which look like phone numbers and formats them.